Affiliate disclosure: Some links earn us a small commission at no cost to you.

 Can I walk between Kotu and Kololi along the beach?

-When is the best time to visit Kotu Creek?
+When's the best time for Kotu Creek?

 Are Kotu hotel prices lower than Kololi?